-Schneemann went down in art history as a pioneer of performance art.
+Carolee Schneemann (* 1939), who was awarded the Golden Lion 2017 of the Biennale di Venezia, went down in art history as a pioneer of performance art.
 Addressing gender roles, sexuality and the use of the body in art, her works had a trailblazing influence on subsequent generations of artists.
 In this survey, the MMK will present her well-known works and performances side by side with examples rarely or never shown to date, thus drawing attention to new facets of her artistic contribution.

 Schneemann studied painting at Bard College in Annandale-on-Hudson, NY, Columbia University and the University of Illinois.
 Already at an early stage of her career, she began using simple mechanisms to set her paintings in motion, and integrating photographs and everyday objects into works she referred to as "painting constructions", a term she coined herself.
 She also used fire as an artistic device in this workgroup, many examples of which are being presented to the public for the first time ever in the show.
 In 1961 the artist moved to New York, where she got involved in the avant-gardist developments of the downtown art scene in film, dance, happening and event.
 Her wish to take painting beyond the bounds of the canvas and double as the creator and performer of her art led to a hybrid form of performance and photography that cast her body in a prominent role.
 In many of her works, Schneemann reflected on the female body in its historical and social context and investigated desire and eroticism from the feminine viewpoint.